juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 Reboot your workstation before you continue.

+### Install Knife Azurerm

-Next, we will install the Knife Azure extension.
+Next, install the Knife Azure extension.
 This provides Knife with the “Azure Plugin”.

 Run the following command.